Chad Floods Leave Victims In Despair - UrduPoint

 Water levels rose by up to five metres (16.4 feet), which local officials said was unprecedented, and swept aside makeshift defences erected by desperate inhabitants.

-"The flood defences gave way on Thursday at 8 am and my house was completely engulfed," said Antoinette Nermercie, a woman in her 30s standing up to her ankles in water.
+"The flood defences gave way on Thursday at 8 am and my house was completely engulfed," said Antoinette Nemercie, a woman in her 30s standing up to her ankles in water.

 She scrabbled around to pick up pieces of corrugated sheeting, tied them together and placed them in a canoe, which would take her family and their belongings to a safer place.